Sound Event Detection with Boundary-Aware Optimization and Inference: Experimental Setup

 \subsection{Post-processing}

 We compare our method to three baseline approaches: MF, SEBB, and HSM3.
 For MF and SEBB, hyperparameters are tuned on the AS-Strong-10 validation set after training.
 For MF, class-wise filter lengths are optimized over a $0\text{--}2\,\mathrm{s}$ grid in 200 ms steps.
-For SEBB, we use cSEBBs and follow the recommended hyperparameter grid from~\cite{ebbers2024sebbs}.
+For SEBB, we use \revaq{change-detection-based SEBB (cSEBB)} and follow the recommended hyperparameter grid from~\cite{ebbers2024sebbs}.
 For HSM3~\cite{yoshinaga2024onset}, we match their experimental setup and tune the learning rate.